30 Employee Appreciation Ideas to Help Your Employees Fall in Love with Their Job

 2) Celebrate Birthdays

 A great tip would be to put a system in place for birthdays, so it’s the same every time.
-The system could include getting a card for everyone to sign and a birthday cake from a local bakery.
+The system could include a card for everyone to sign and a birthday cake from a local bakery.

 By acknowledging birthdays consistently, you subconsciously make the celebration a part of the company culture, and employees feel special.